 Saturday workshops combine gallery experiences with art making in the studio.
 Guided by a teaching artist, participants explore works of art in the museum and then get the chance to create their own artworks using a wide variety of media and techniques, from traditional to digital.

 Selected Saturdays, 11:00–4:00 $10 members, $12 nonmembers Registration required; please use the link below each program to register.
 Questions?
 Inquire at firstname.lastname@example.org.

 February 11 Speak, Create, Repeat Chicago is well known for its rich history in spoken word.
 If you want a chance to showcase your poetry or to learn more about the art of spoken word, come out to this workshop and find inspiration in the galleries.
 We will include some creative art making along the way; no prior experience necessary.
-Registration opens January 1.
+This event has been closed.

 April 15 Mixed-Media Workshop 10:00-3:00 An innovator who always pushed the boundaries of art, Hélio Oiticica created everything from large-scale installations to photography to participatory experiences.
 Preview this exhibition with a teaching artist and design your own multisensory artwork.
 Registration opens on March 1, 2017.